 1. Who is eligible for continuation?

-If you terminate employment and are ineligible for an annuity, you will be offered an 18-month continuation coverage period.
+- If you terminate employment and have less than 20 years of creditable service, you will be offered an 18-month continuation coverage period.
 A second qualifying event while on continuation will not serve to extend your period of continuation.
-Coverage will be limited to the original time period.
-The only exception is if you are found to be disabled by the Social Security Administration (SSA).
-Then, you may be able to extend your coverage from 18 up to 29 months.
-You must notify ETF within 60 days of the date SSA issues their decision.
-At the end of the continuation period you will be allowed to enroll in a Marketplace or an individual conversion plan through the health plan.
+Coverage will be limited to the original 18 months.
+At the end of the continuation period, you will be allowed to enroll in a Marketplace or an individual conversion plan through the health plan.

 2. When my dependent loses eligibility is he/she eligible for COBRA?
 What do I need to do to ensure COBRA coverage is offered?

 You will need to report this change to your benefits/payroll/personnel office (or ETF for retirees and continuants) within 60 days of your dependent losing his/her eligibility to ensure COBRA coverage is offered.
 Your dependent will be entitled up to 36 months of continuation coverage.

 No, continuation coverage is identical to the active employee coverage.
 In most cases, you are eligible to maintain continuation coverage for 18 months from the month of the qualifying event.
 These events are termination of employment or reduction in work hours.
 Events such as death of employee, divorce or the loss of eligibility for a dependent child entitles the dependent to 36 months of coverage.
 You are allowed to change plans during the annual open enrollment period or if the subscriber moves.
 However, your continuation coverage may be cut short for any of the following reasons:

 - The premium for your continuation coverage is not paid when due.

 - You or a covered family member become covered under another group health plan that does not have a preexisting conditions clause that applies to you or your covered family member.